 Once the recommended soaking time has elapsed, place your clothing into the washing machine, adding a half-cup of baking soda to your usual cycle.
 Finally, if you can, let the clothing dry outside.
 Believe it or not, the sun’s ultraviolet rays work to further break down any odor that still remains.

-To get rid of skunk smell indoors, place open containers of vinegar in room corners or adjacent to any affected furniture.
+If you tracked some of the offensive odor in with you and now need to know how to get rid of skunk smell indoors, don’t yet worry about washing everything.
+Start by placing open containers or bowls of vinegar in room corners or adjacent to any affected furniture.
 The vinegar should work to absorb odors over the course of the next day or two.